How LiteFS Works

 LiteFS is a distributed file system specifically built for replicating SQLite databases.
 This allows each application node to have a full, local copy of the database and respond to requests with minimal latency.
 LiteFS is built for high availability so that operations can continue even in the event of catastrophic failures.

 SQLite works by updating a subset of pages in the database file on every transaction.
-It does this by using the file system API with the following steps:
+It does this by using the file system API and the exact steps depend on whether you’re using a rollback journal or a write-ahead log.

 - Create a journal file to start the transaction.